Burns and Scalds Minor Burns without blisters.

 Splinters

 Wash with soap and water.
 Do not soak splinter.
 Remove small splinters with tweezers.
-If not easily removed, call my office.
+If it is not easily removed, Call the office.

 Puncture Wounds

 Do not remove large objects such as knives or sticks.
-Call my office.
-For minor puncture wounds, wash with soap and water and call my office.
+Call the office.
+For minor puncture wounds, wash with soap and water and call the office.
 You should call the office to determine if you will need a tetanus booster.
 This is not necessary if the immunizations are up to date.

 Stings and Bites